Chart Color Schemes

 The level of general health in Eumundi is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-The most prevalent medical conditions are arthritis (7.7%) and mental health issues (7.5%).
-Approximately 71.2% report being free from medical ailments, higher than the 66.0% reported in the rest of Queensland.
-As of 2021, around 18.7% (~506 people) are aged 65 and over.
-Health outcomes among seniors are particularly strong, outperforming general population health metrics.
+The most prevalent medical conditions are arthritis (7.7%) and mental health issues (7.5%), while 71.2% of residents report no medical ailments, compared to Rest of Qld's 66.0%.
+Eumundi has 18.9% of residents aged 65 and over (544 people).
+Health outcomes among seniors are notably strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health